zzzprojects/docs/learnentityframeworkcore.com/pages/saving/adding-data.md

 If you want to understand how adding data fits into the broader EF Core saving workflow, these pages are the best next step:

 - [SaveChanges](/saving/save-changes) — how EF Core persists tracked changes
+- [How SaveChanges Works](/saving/save-changes-how-it-works) — what EF Core does internally when `SaveChangesAsync()` inserts tracked entities
 - [Saving Data in Connected Scenario](/saving/save-changes-connected-entities) — how EF Core saves entities that are already tracked by the current context
 - [ChangeTracker](/saving/change-tracker) — how EF Core stores entity states such as `Added`
 - [Tracking Changes of Entities](/saving/change-tracker-how-it-works) — how EF Core detects changes before saving